declanshanaghy/dollar-game/infrastructure-plan.md

 ## Next Steps

-1. Schedule the implementation for June 2025
+1. Create the ssl.tf file with ACM and CloudFront configuration
+2. Update the dollar-game.tf file to add the us-east-1 provider and modify the S3 bucket policy
+3. Apply the Terraform changes to request the ACM certificate
+4. Create the necessary DNS validation records
+5. Wait for certificate validation
-2. Implement the Terraform configuration changes
+6. Apply the remaining Terraform changes to create the CloudFront distribution
-3. Deploy the updated infrastructure
-4. Update DNS records
+7. Update the DNS records to point to the CloudFront distribution
-5. Verify HTTPS functionality
+8. Verify HTTPS functionality
-6. Update application and documentation
+9. Update application and documentation